Reactor#

 Event handler interface#

-Custom event handlers inherit from EventHandler and implement event callbacks:
+Custom event handlers inherit from EventHandler and implement event callbacks.
+The only pure virtual method is handle() — all callbacks have default no-op implementations.

 #include <join/reactor.hpp>